 “Thus says the Lord: Do justice and righteousness, and deliver from the hand of the oppressor him who has been robbed.
 And do no wrong or violence to the resident alien, the fatherless, and the widow, nor shed innocent blood in this place.”

 I’m saddened that the church decided to step up and “BE the church” when police lives were in danger, but not “BE the church” on the several other counts of black lives that were endangered by police.
 That’s called picking sides, which many Christians claimed was the reason they could not bring themselves to say #blacklivesmatter.
 We shouldn’t be biased in the injustices we bring to light.
-It’s not a matter of picking sides, but rather joining in the freeing of all who are oppressed.
+It’s not picking sides.
+It’s doing justice and joining in the freeing of the oppressed.
 It’s acknowledging that black people are included in God’s creation when He said, “It was good.”
-The Lord hinted in this scripture that the ‘different” people, the minorities, are prone to be violated and so He calls for action to make it right.
+The Lord hinted in this scripture that the ‘different” people, the minorities, were prone to be violated and so He called for action to make it right.
 You can’t make it right if you won’t even acknowledge the root issue.
 Innocent blood is being shed and the deliverance is in your hands.
 What will you do about it?

 4. Do Justice (Micah 6:8)

 “He has told you, O man, what is good; and what does the Lord require of you but to do justice, and to love kindness, and to walk humbly with your God?”